Furry/2captcha/readme.md

 ## Description
 A wrapper around the 2captcha API.
-This wrapper support reCAPTCHA V2, reCAPTCHA V3, hCaptcha, Arkose Labs FunCaptcha, image captcha, Geetest, Geetest V4, Yandex Smart Captcha, Lemin captcha.
+This wrapper support reCAPTCHA V2, reCAPTCHA V3, hCaptcha, Arkose Labs FunCaptcha, image captcha, Geetest, Geetest V4, Yandex Smart Captcha, Lemin captcha, Amazon WAF.

 [2captcha](https://2captcha.com/?from=16653706) is a service that solves many different types of captchas, this library serves as a wrapper around their API to bring easy, promise-based functionality to NodeJS.
 This libary specilizes in concurrent solves, and bulk-api usage.